Commission on Women and Gender Equity

 LGBTQIA2S+ Programs Coordinator

-Your personal support of women's issues is critical.
-The advisory board wants to work with you to identify and prepare for the ever-changing role of women in our society.
+Your personal support of issues facing women and gender minorities is critical.
+The advisory board wants to work with you to identify and prepare for the ever-changing role of women and and gender minorities in our society.
 To do so, you can:

 - Take a Gender, Women, and Sexuality Studies class

-- Attend sponsored events to learn more about women's issues
+- Attend sponsored events to learn more about issues facing women and gender minorities

 - Indicate your interest in serving on the advisory board to a current member